-A Lubbock accident caused by driver fatigue lawyer could help you pursue justice from any party who caused you or a loved one harm because of drowsy driving.
-Call Loncar Lyon Jenkins today at 877-239-4878 for a free consultation.
+Our Lubbock accident attorneys could help you pursue justice from any party who caused you or a loved one harm because of drowsy driving.
+Call Loncar Lyon Jenkins today for a free consultation.

 For a free legal consultation with a Driver Fatigue Accidents lawyer serving Lubbock, call 877-239-4878

-A Lawyer May Assign Responsibility for Your Accident
+A Lawyer May Determine Responsibility for Your Accident

 One of the first steps after an accident may be to determine who is at fault for the collision that has caused you or your loved one harm.
 In the case of a drowsy driving accident, responsible parties may include:

 - Any employer of the driver responsible for your accident, such as in a commercial truck accident